i10416/bench/README.md

 | SimpleNativeCallBenchmarks.slincQSortWithCopyBack                  |  Using global shared upcall.
 Copy array back and forth.   | avgt | 5   | 618014.439  | ±   8280.107 | ns/op |
 | SimpleNativeCallBenchmarks.slincQSortWithoutCopyBack               |Using upcall.
 Copy and transfer array but not copy back. | avgt | 5   | 625336.580  | ±  10471.754 | ns/op |
 | SimpleNativeCallBenchmarks.slincQsortAllocCallbackForEachIteration | Allocating upcall for each iteration.  | avgt | 5   | 1700443.210 | ± 650331.220 | ns/op |

 Feedback from SlinC author(@markehammons)

+> Having cloned your bench and having the callback allocated once (rather than per benchmark iteration), I see a improvement in performance of Slinc's upcall code to just 2x slower than JNI, rather than 5x slower.
+I think there may be more performance improvements to be found, but first I should make us able to generate an upcall from a method rather than a lambda and see what the performance from that looks like.